astorfi/LLMetaLab/contribution_guide.md

    git push origin your-branch-name
    ```

-#### ⚙️ **Enforcing Code Quality and Consistency**
-- **Docker Requirement**: To ensure the reproducibility and consistency of all code contributions, each Python script or project must include a `Dockerfile`.
-This guarantees that the code runs end-to-end with the necessary dependencies, isolated from other parts of the repository.
-- **Environment Isolation**: We use a `requirements.txt` file for project-wide dependencies.
-However, contributors are encouraged to add their own `requirements.txt` or `environment.yml` file for isolated scripts, ensuring backward compatibility with existing code.
-- **Testing New Dependencies**: If you add new packages, please ensure that they do not break compatibility with existing code.
-Use Docker to validate your setup, and consider using tools like `tox` for multi-environment testing.
-Details can be found in the [Setup Guide](setup_guide.md).

 ### 5. **Review Existing Pull Requests** 🔍
 A great way to contribute is to help review [open pull requests](https://github.com/astorfi/LLMetaLab/pulls).
 Your insights could help improve someone else's contribution and ensure high-quality additions.